Blog Posts•Translations for Confluence

 The language displayed by Translations for Confluence depends on several Confluence language settings:

+“Translate title” works for both pages and blog posts, making it particularly valuable for social intranets.
 But most importantly, the page titles are indexed and used by Confluence search as well.
 The user can simply start typing the title in their preferred language and will see those search results only.

 If you are a Jira Service Management user, you will be interested to read this blog post on: How to set up a multilingual knowledge base for JSM.
 Also, read our blog post comparing the different translation solutions available for Cloud and Data Center.